bedwards/baseball_analysis/event_run_value/README.md

 This work is inspired by Chapter 1 of [The Book](http://www.amazon.com/gp/product/B00GW6A89Y) and Chapter 5 of [Analyzing Baseball Data with R](http://www.amazon.com/Analyzing-Baseball-Data-Chapman-Hall-ebook/dp/B00GBC36S4/ref=sr_sp-atf_title_1_1?s=digital-text&ie=UTF8&qid=1409819843&sr=1-1&keywords=Analyzing+Baseball+Data+with+R).

 I was able to reproduce various tables from "The Book".
 Here is Table 1.
-Run Expectancy, By the 24 Base/Out States, 1999-2002.
+Run Expectancy, By the 24 Base/Out States, 1999-2002 [matrix.sql](matrix.sql)

     1B  | 2B | 3B | 0 Outs | 1 Out | 2 Outs
     ----+----+----+--------+-------+--------